 - Subsidiaries: A subsidiary is an entity over which the Corporation has control.
-Control is exercised if, and only if, the following elements are present: (i) power to govern the operating and financial policies to obtain benefits from their activities; (ii) exposure or
+Control is exercised if, and only if, the following elements are present: (i) power to govern the

 The Corporation reassesses whether it controls a subsidiary if facts and circumstances indicate that there are changes to one or more of the elements of control listed above.